What's the date 180 months from today?

 Solution

-180 months from today is 26 Apr 2039, a Tuesday.
-Adding 180 months in the future is usually just counting from April; however, longer calculations will push us from 2024 into 2025.
-Even if the calculation remains within the year, I usually take note of the 4 days left in the end of April, to prep for
+180 months from today is 17 Feb 2040, a Friday.
+Adding 180 months in the future is usually just counting from February; however, longer calculations will push us from 2025 into 2026.
+Even if the calculation remains within the year, I usually take note of the 11 days left in the middle of February, to prep for left over days or weeks in the calculation.

 How we calculated 180 months from today